Thursday, December 5, 2013

 Check Engine?
 Gimme A Brake!

 As I write this, it’s a very rainy July 4th here at the Elkhorn Campground in Frankfort, Kentucky.
 The only one I know who is overjoyed at the prospect of no fireworks tonight is Annie, our rat terrier.
 She goes nutty and barks incessantly when there are both flashes of light and sudden, loud booming sounds, so the fourth of July is a double whammy for her.
-Looks as if Annie won’t need that 1,000 milligram dose of Zanax after all!
+Looks as if Annie won’t need that 1,000 milligram dose of Xanax after all!

 The trip from Boone, North Carolina to Frankfort, Kentucky was scenic, and at last, without incident.
-However, if you though after our fiasco-filled trip from Florida that nothing else could have gone wrong while in North Carolina, you’d be wrong!
+However, if you thought after our fiasco-filled trip from Florida that nothing else could have gone wrong while in North Carolina, you’d be wrong!

 Two Mondays ago, after I had a wonderful breakfast at Janet’s bagpipe camp in Valle Crucis, North Carolina (just outside of Boone, and really in the boonies), I decided to head back to our campground in Boone, a nice drive of five miles on twisty country roads.
 I started our Ford F250, and after its big engine roared to life, the check engine light remained lit.
 WHAT?
 I popped the hood to check the engine, and sure enough, it was still there!
 All of the fluid levels were O.K., so I drove back to the campground.
 I called the local Ford dealer and made a service appointment.
 Fortunately, the dealership had a good, many-years-of-experience diesel mechanic on its staff.
 His diagnosis: bad thermostats.
 (Our truck has a pair of thermostats in one housing.)
 Not an expensive part, but, you guessed it, lots of labor time was required to make the repair.